neovide/neovide/website/docs/configuration.md

 Setting `g:neovide_remember_window_size` to a boolean value will determine whether the window size from the previous session or the default size will be used on startup.
-The commandline option `--geometry` will take priority over this value.
+The commandline option `--size` will take priority over this value.

 #### Profiler